ammanis/levelSight-simple-game-analytic-tool/CONTRIBUTING.md

-# Contributing to CC Open Source
+# Contributing to Our Project

-Thank you for your interest in contributing to CC Open Source!
+Thank you for your interest in contributing to LevelSight, a game analytic tool!
 This document is a set of guidelines to help you contribute to this project.

 ## Code of Conduct